 Parker's Boat Yard is a Town-owned parcel that is used primarily for boat storage in the winter and water access during warmer months.
 The parcel is generally underutilized due to its poor site layout and is in need of rehabilitation and general site improvements.
-Granite seawalls that protect the parcel are in "poor" condition with a priority rating of "low."
+Granite seawalls that protect the parcel are in "poor" condition with a priority rating of "high" based on community concern for the boatyard as a resource.
 The walls exhibit advanced levels of deterioration, section loss, cracking, scour, and undermining.
 The estimated cost to repair/reconstruct the wall is \$1,236,275 (2022 dollars).